Danushka-Madushan/Py-New-DOC/README.md

 > ###### An Easy Script that Placed in system32, Make Any File Using that Script Via Command Prompt

 # --USAGE
-> Double Click on InstallScript.cmd and it Install New.py tp System32
+> Double Click on InstallScript.cmd and it Install New.py to System32

 > After Installing Open Command Prompt That Folder You Want to Create Your File